Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Code from The 'Love Running' website (The Code Institute) gallery page was used for the gallery page in this project.

-Code from the 'Resume' website (The Code Institute) header navigation bar was adapted for this website.
+Code from the 'Resume' website (The Code Institute) header navigation bar, and timeline was adapted for this website.

 ### Media
 Thanks to the Albert Lawn Tennis Club for allowing photos of the club and its members to be used in this website.